shift-org/shift-docs/site/content/pedalpalooza-calendar.md

 Pedalpalooza 2020 is about individuals finding ways to celebrate the joy of cycling.
 We will not be encouraging people to gather, as we have in previous years.
 Read more on our [public health](/pages/public-health/) page.

 **But wait!** You can still have #bikefun — separately, but together!
 Check out the solo ride themes below, and see [Pedalpalooza.org](https://www.pedalpalooza.org/ride) for more info.

+<strong class="pp-headline">Update</strong>

+Bicycles can be a tool for positive change.
+If you would like to contribute ways to mobilize cyclists for the community, please <a href="mailto:pedalpalooza@gmail.com?subject=Here's how I can help Pedalpalooza mobilize cyclists">reach out</a>.
+Learn more and stay up-to-date at <a href="https://www.pedalpalooza.org/blog">Pedalpalooza.org/blog</a> and on social media.